altermarkive/training/README.md

 It is also assumed that stops (contrary to a physical lift system) take no time and the passengers enter and leave the lift momentarily.

+# Usage

+The script assumes Python 3.
+Simply run the script without any parameters.
+The script uses example values for lift count, lift capacity and floor counts and simulates randomly appearing requests.
+Step through the simulation by pressing (or holding) ENTER.
+With every step the script will display position of the lifts, number of passengers (and below their origin and goal floor) as well as the queue for each lift.

+# Issues

+If there are no lifts heading in the direction of the pickup floor and towards the goal floor then the algorithm picks the closest lift to queue the request to.
+However, it does not take into account the direction the lift is heading to which might add unnecessary waiting time for that request.

+The available capacity of the lifts is not taken into account when selecting the lift to queue to request to.
+As a consequence the request might be requeued to another lift when the lift arrives and there is no space available (through that still matches real life situation).

+Unfortunately, there are no automated tests - neither checking if the corner cases are handled correctly during runtime nor checking the statistics (fairness, lengths of waiting, durations of the rides, etc.).